 - The accommodations needed by the student on the exam

 Students should keep their own records of all of their scheduled exams and the time for which they are scheduled.
 This is particularly important when exams are scheduled for a time other than class time.
+Students may access their scheduled exam times through the DRC Online Portal.
 Students are responsible for notifying the DRC if an instructor moves or cancels an exam after it has been scheduled with the DRC.

 Students should arrive on time for their scheduled exams to 119 Stevenson Hall.
 If a student arrives more than 15 minutes late, the exam will not be administered without consent of the instructor.
 If the student does not show up for an exam, he or she must contact the instructor for permission to reschedule.
 If this is not done, the exam will be returned to the instructor within 48 hours.
 DRC will reschedule a missed exam only with approval of the instructor.
 If a student is caught cheating or is suspected of cheating on an exam administered by the DRC, we will stop the exam, gather materials from the student, report the incident, and return all materials to the instructor for action by the academic unit.

 Faculty are encouraged to provide accommodations themselves.
 If accommodation needs cannot be met within the department, faculty may request that the DRC provide the accommodations.
 Students taking exams at the DRC do not receive additional assistance on exams outside of their approved accommodations.
 For instance, the student is not allowed to use notes, books, tapes or any supplementary materials unless specified by the professor to DRC staff.
 Tests in the care of DRC are kept confidential and handled by authorized personnel only.
 Every precaution is taken to maintain test security.
 Completed exams are sealed in an envelope for faculty to pick up or for DRC to return.

 Procedure for Accommodating Exams